navneetnr1317/Hands_on_Data_Analysis_with_Pandas/README.md

-Created the repository for practicing the examples from "Hands on Data Analysis with Pandas - 2nd Edition by Stefanie Molin
+The repository contains practice examples from the book "Hands on Data Analysis with Pandas" by Stefanie Molin.
+Through the examples I tend to further enhance my analysis and visualiation skills to better tell story with data using pandas.